lambdablockchain/lambda-node/doc/getblocktemplatelight.md

 (2) The coinbase field has an enforced minimum size of 100 bytes.
     Also, block construction typically reserves some space for the coinbase.
-    For example, in the Bitcoin Cash Node software a maximum of 1000 bytes are reserved for the coinbase by default - this should be taken into account when a larger coinbase needs to be included.
+    For example, in the Lambda Node software a maximum of 1000 bytes are reserved for the coinbase by default - this should be taken into account when a larger coinbase needs to be included.